facebookresearch/StarSpace/README.md

     $./starspace train -trainFile input.txt -model pagespace -label 'page' -trainMode 1

-## Document Recommendations
+## Document Recommendation

-**Setting:** We want to embed and recommend web documents for users based on their historical click data.
+**Setting:** We want to embed and recommend web documents for users based on their historical likes/click data.

-**Model:** Each document is represented by bag of words in the document.
-Each user is represeted as the document s/he clicked in history.
+**Model:** Each document is represented by a bag-of-words of the document.
+Each user is represented as a (bag of) the documents (s)he liked/clicked in the past.
-At trainint time, one random document is selected as a label and the rest of bag of documents are selected as input.
+At training time, one random document is selected as a label and the rest of the bag of documents are selected as input.

 ![user-doc](https://github.com/facebookresearch/Starspace/blob/master/examples/user-doc.png)